High-resolution efficient image generation from WiFi CSI using a pretrained latent diffusion model: Evaluation

 \autoref{tab:d1_samples} presents representative samples from the test set, while quantitative results are shown in \autoref{tab:quant_metrics}. \name exhibits marginal improvements over the baseline in RMSE and SSIM, but achieves a substantially lower FID, indicating superior perceptual quality.
 This advantage is further amplified when evaluation is restricted to regions containing human figures, suggesting better reconstruction of salient information.
 Despite comparable model complexity, the baseline model—which directly predicts pixel values—requires approximately three times longer to train, owing to the increased output dimensionality.
 Dataset 1 presents a realistic, unsanitized setting with diverse views of a moving subject and frequent occlusions.
 These factors increase pose significant challenges for pixel-space prediction.

-Qualitative results indicate that the baseline model underfits the dataset, likely constrained by its limited capacity to model high-resolution pixel distributions.
-In contrast, \name produces better reconstructions.
+Qualitative results indicate that the baseline and CSI2Image underfit the dataset, likely constrained by their limited capacity to model high-resolution pixel distributions.
+In contrast, \name produces better reconstructions with a smaller model.
 These outputs serve as effective initialization points for downstream diffusion-based refinement, as shown in \autoref{tab:sd}.